jozavala-msft/data-accelerator/Cloud-Deployment-On-Linux.md

-Currently The ARM deployment for DataX doesn't support multiplatforms (Linux and Mac).
-We have a plan to release it in the next release.
+The ARM deployment for DataX currently support only Windows.
+We have a plan to support multiplatforms (Linux and Mac) in the next release.

 # Prerequisite
 * Install Powershell Core